 Colors can be broken down into roughly two categories:

 - warm colors

 - cool colors

-Generally, colors break down into the two divisions depending how much red, yellow, or blue is added to the color.
+Generally, colors break down into two divisions depending on how much red, yellow, or blue is added to the color.
 Here are a few examples.